Featuring Erin Morrison

 Erin says the candid blog posts are a push as well as a pull.
 “I may be pulling some couples to me, but I also may be pushing ones away.”
 In the long run, Erin believes that the educational posts and detailed website information are helping her gain the couples that understand what she does.
 And based on the fact that she turned off her 2019 calendar in July because she’s so full, her approach is working.
 “Even though my books are full, I still want to continue to build in other ways.”

 Along with the blog posts, Erin sends out monthly newsletters with carefully thought out themes that are timely and most importantly, educational.
 Erin says she focuses on continuing to show her brand without coming off as email marketing that ends up unopened in the junk folder.

 “We try to provide our readers with valuable information so when they click to open our newsletter, they have a lot of options that appeal to a variety of people.”
-But Erin doesn’t just hit send and hope for the best, she’s incredibly involved in the marketing process and fine-tunes accordingly.
-“I get on analytics for the first half hour when I send out a newsletter to see where people are clicking and what they are interested in and that helps me know where to market for the next newsletter.”
+But Erin doesn’t just hit send and hope for the best, as an expert, she’s incredibly involved in the marketing process and fine-tunes accordingly.
+“I get on analytics for the first half-hour when I send out a newsletter to see where people are clicking and what they are interested in and that helps me know where to market for the next newsletter.”